encukou/py3c/README.rst

 Alternately, py3c can be used as a header-only library: copy the headers to your project and use them.

+If you wish to install py3c system-wide (e.g. if you are a distro packager), read :doc:`installation`.

 Contribute
 ----------